 Lake Constance to the western Allgäu

-The tour along Bavaria’s best-loved tourist route starts in the western Allgäu.
-From Lindau, with its mediterranean feel, the route takes the Rohrbach ascent into the Allgäu peaks.
+Bavaria’s best-loved tourist route starts in the western Allgäu.
+From Lindau, with its mediterranean feel, the route takes the Rohrach ascent into the Allgäu peaks.
 This panoramic tour is popular because of the views of the Allgäu and Vorarlberg mountains.
 The Scheidegg waterfalls and Lindenberg with its hat museum merit a visit.